telefonicaid/perseo-fe/documentation/logs.md

 **Description**: Some rules can be provoking an infinite loop of triggered actions.

 **Action**: Report to client/product about possible loop with the pointed rule.
-Check log for the correlator in teh log message
+Check log for the correlator in the log message